Kumaoni people: In other countries

-In Nepal there are certain castes of Brahmins who migrated from Kumaon to Nepal during the medieval period now characterized as 'Kumain Bahun' or 'Kumai Bahuns'.
+In Nepal there are castes of Brahmins who migrated from Kumaon to Nepal during the medieval period.
+They are now characterized as 'Kumain Bahun' or 'Kumai Bahuns'.

 Language

 UNESCO designated Kumaoni as language in the endangered and unsafe category which requires consistent conservation efforts.

 Culture

 Traditional attire

-There are various attires worn in Kumaon.
+Various attires are worn in Kumaon.

-Pichhaura is a notable traditional attire of Kumaoni women generally worn for religious occasions, marriage, and other rituals.
-Traditionally handmade using vegetable dyes, Pichhauras are available in red and saffron.
-Local designs made in Almora, Haldwani and other parts of Kumaon use silk fabric and accessories made of pearl.
-It is also contemporarily made using machines.
+Pichhaura is a traditional attire of Kumaoni women, generally worn for religious occasions, marriage, and other rituals.
+Traditionally handmade using vegetable dyes, pichhauras are available in red and saffron.
+Local designs made in Almora, Haldwani and other parts of Kumaon use silk and accessories made of pearl.
+It is now made using machines.

-Kumaoni men wear Kumaoni cap, which is a black colour headgear.
-Apart from it, white colour Kumaoni cap is used during festivals, especially, during Kumaoni holi.
+Kumaoni men wear the black Kumaoni cap.
+White Kumaoni caps are worn during festivals, especially, during Kumaoni Holi.

 Festivals

 After harvesting season people mostly relax, rejoice, dance and sing, and thus a festival is generated.
 At the transition of the sun from one constellation to another Sankranti is observed.
 Each Sankranti has a fair or festival connected to it somewhere in Kumaon.
 Fooldeyi, Bikhauti, Harela, Ghee Sankranti, Khatarua, Ghughutiya are the most-observed Sankranties throughout the region.
 Other festivals have the bearings in the moon and thus the dates change frequently in the Gregorian Calendar.
 Basant Panchami, Shiv Ratri, Saton–Athon, Kumauni Holi, Uttarayani, Samvatsar Parwa, Ram Navami, Dashra, Batsavitri, Rakshabandhan, Janmastmi, Nandastmi, and Deepawali are some of the auspicious occasions.